Ultimate Johnstown Real Estate Investing Guide for 2026

 Average Short-Term Rental Capitalization (Cap) Rates

-One metric indicates the market value of real estate as a return-yielding asset — average short-term rental capitalization (cap) rate.
-High cap rates indicate that rental units are available in that market for fair prices.
-If cap rates are low, you can prepare to pay more for real estate in that location.
-You can obtain the cap rate for potential investment property by dividing the Net Operating Income (NOI) by the Fair Market Value or listing price of the property.
-The answer is the per-annum return in a percentage.
+This metric compares investment property worth to its yearly income.
+High cap rates mean that income-producing assets are available in that community for fair prices.
+Low cap rates signify more expensive real estate.
+You can calculate the cap rate for potential investment real estate by dividing the Net Operating Income (NOI) by the Fair Market Value or asking price of the residential property.
+The answer is the yearly return in a percentage.

 Local Attractions